promaxV/EAT/README.md

-# EAT
+# Eye Annotation Tool

-Eye Annotation Tool
+Program for annotation images of eye with pupil and iris labels